-We report our operations in three segments: U.S. domestic package operations, international package operations, and supply chain solutions operations.
+We report our operations in three segments: U.S. domestic package operations, international package operations, and nonpackage operations.
 Package operations represent our most significant business and are broken down into regional operations around the world.
 Regional operations managers are responsible for both domestic and export operations within their geographic area.